anoncam/big-bang/docs/guides/deployment_scenarios/sso_quickstart.md

       if [ \$? -ne 0 ]; then echo "\${line}" >> ~/.bashrc ; fi
     done
     EOFworkload-k3d-prepwork-commandsEOF
+    ```

+   * Run the following against your Laptop / Workstation's Unix terminal.

+    ```shell
+    # [admin@Laptop:~]
+    # Let's do a sanity check to make sure the above commands correctly generated text files
+    cat ~/qs/keycloak-k3d-prepwork-commands.txt
+    cat ~/qs/workload-k3d-prepwork-commands.txt
+    # Notice that the exported REGISTRY1_USERNAME var should have a value substituted in.

-    # run the above commands against the remote shell in parallel and wait for finish
+    # Run the above commands against the remote shell in parallel and wait for finish
+    # [admin@Laptop:~]
     ssh keycloak-cluster < ~/qs/keycloak-k3d-prepwork-commands.txt &
     ssh workload-cluster < ~/qs/workload-k3d-prepwork-commands.txt &
     wait